darmandovargas/tasks/frontend-tasks-angular5/README.md

 ![alt text](https://raw.githubusercontent.com/darmandovargas/tasks/master/frontend-tasks-angular5/Create_2.png)

-Angular Front Test.
+This is an Angular with NodeJS and MongoDB application.
 It was created with Angular 5, it's a mock tasks list CRUD, it works with a NodeJS service backend(https://github.com/darmandovargas/tasks).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4.